 I know how lucky I am to be able to make a career out of my passions, and to do what I love every day, but I want everyone out there to know that I didn’t always know what that path looked like.

 In fact, I started this blog in 2012 with ZERO intention to make a cent from it, ever.
 It was a total hobby.
-A creative outlet from an otherwise very corporate, normal 20-something life.
+A creative outlet from an otherwise very corporate, very normal 20-something life.

 In my early 20’s, I was working in San Francisco in brand marketing.
 While work was blah, life was great – and I wouldn’t trade my moments in the corporate world for anything.
 Working in a 9-5 taught me so much, and the lessons I learned in the corporate world not only helped shape me for running my own business with Jetset Christina, but also have helped me succeed on partnerships with some of the top corporate brands in the world.
 If I didn’t have a corporate background in marketing, I don’t think I’d be nearly as successful in marketing my own brand, and in turning this passion into a business.
 Not to mention by being in the corporate world for a few years, I got to spend a few years living in the City with my best friends, (before moving into my suitcase 24/7/365), traveling in my twenties with girlfriends, and enjoying years which I wouldn’t trade for the world.